View Document Text

 Fees are negotiable and may vary based on the size of the account, related clients, and other

 factors.
-Clients can choose to be billed directly or to have fees paid through their
+Clients can choose to be billed directly or to have fees paid through their investment

-the custodian for payment.
-Some arrangements will depend on the cooperation of the
+payment.
+Some arrangements will depend on the cooperation of the custodian chosen by the

-custodian chosen by the client.
-As a result of being negotiable, final fees charged are
+client.
+As a result of being negotiable, final fees charged are usually different than these listed

 Fees are generally billed quarterly in advance based on assets as of the end of the previous

 calendar quarter.
-Assets in the account include securities, cash or cash equivalents and
+Assets in the account include securities, cash or cash equivalents and accrued

-fee for material deposits to an account during a billing period.
-If you terminate your account
+deposits to an account during a billing period.
+If you terminate your account during a quarter, a

-during a quarter, a prorated portion of the quarterly fees billed in advance will be refunded
+prorated portion of the quarterly fees billed in advance will be refunded to you or if billed in

-to you or if billed in arrears you will be billed for the pro-rata portion of the fee for the
+arrears you will be billed for the pro-rata portion of the fee for the period your account was

-period your account was managed by Oak Ridge during the quarter.
-Typically, the refunds
+managed by Oak Ridge during the quarter.
+Typically, the refunds are issued after the end of the

-are issued after the end of the quarter or when a Sponsor provides required information to
+quarter or when a Sponsor provides required information to Oak Ridge, but if a client wants the

-Oak Ridge, but if a client wants the refund earlier a client can request it of Oak Ridge or
+refund earlier a client can request it of Oak Ridge or their Sponsor.
+Some clients and programs

-account’s value at the end of the quarter or other relevant period (including in some cases
+prefer to be billed in arrears based upon the account’s value at the end of the quarter or other

-monthly) and, depending on the circumstances, the Firm is amenable to those billing
+Firm is amenable to those billing arrangements.

 The Oak Ridge fees do not include custodial fees, transaction fees, commissions, trading